-Amendment to MFRS 16 Leases
+Amendment(s) to MFRS 16 Leases

-The Group has early adopted the amendments to MFRS 16 that exempt lessees from having to consider individual lease contracts to determine whether rent concessions occurring as a direct consequence of the Coronavirus Disease ("COVID-19") pandemic are lease modifications and allows lessees to account for such rent concessions as if they were not lease modifications, applying to reduction in lease payments originally due on or before 30 June 2022.
+The Group has early adopted the amendments to MFRS 16 that issued on 5 June 2020 and early adopted the amendment(s) to MFRS 16 that issued on 6 April 2021 that exempts lessees from having to consider individual lease contracts to determine whether rent concessions occurring as a direct consequence of the COVID-19 pandemic are lease modifications and allows lessees to account for such rent concessions as if they were not lease modifications, applying to reduction in lease payments originally due on or before 30 June 2021 and 30 June 2022.

 The Group elected the practical expedient not to assess whether a rent concession received from landlord is a lease modification.
-The effect of adoption of the above amendment is disclosed in Note 22 to the financial statements as rent concession income.
+The effect of adoption of the above amendment is disclosed in Note 22 as rent concession income.